Before using a Xen ECS to create a Linux private image, you need to install native Xen and KVM drivers on the ECS.

 dracut -f /boot/initramfs-2.6.32-573.8.1.el6.x86_64.img

-If the virtual file system is not the default initramfs, run dracut -f Name of the initramfs or initrd file actually used.
+If the virtual file system is not the default initramfs, run dracut -f <actual-initramfs-or-initrd-filename>.
 You can obtain the actual initramfs or initrd file name from the grub.cfg file, which can be /boot/grub/grub.cfg, /boot/grub2/grub.cfg, or /boot/grub/grub.conf depending on the OS.

 If the virtual file system is initrd, run the following commands: